dondex001/dondex001/README.md

 ## 🔐 About Me
-I am a **Computer Engineering student at Abia State University** with a growing passion for **cybersecurity** and technology.
-I am currently taking the **Google Cybersecurity Certificate** as my first step into building a strong foundation in security operations and defense.
+I am an aspiring cybersecurity professional with strong problem-solving skills, curiosity, and a commitment to continuous learning.
+Guided by confidentiality, trust, and accountability, I am passionate about protecting people and organizations, mitigating risks, and ensuring resilience against evolving cyber threats.

 ---